Cemetery Board continues public meetings law violations amid probe by state ethics commission

 The Prineville Review was launched earlier this year as Crook County’s newest general-interest news publication.
 Despite having only a couple of staff, the publication is experiencing rapid growth in readership and is preparing to expand with hiring additional staff and freelance reporters, as well as other contributors.
 The publication is free and does not require a subscription.

-This reporter had previously challenged a similar media access restriction in 2023 when the Oregon State Fair Council (appointment by the governor) implemented a “media policy” to limit access to fairground events.
+As part of work for another publication, this reporter had previously challenged another media access restriction in 2023 when the Oregon State Fair Council (appointed by the governor) implemented a “media policy” to limit access to fairground events.
 The policy required reporters to be “accredited” through a speech-licensing scheme and allowed officials to correct reporting it deemed unfair or inaccurate in order for a media organization to maintain “accreditation”.
-This effort garnered attention from the Oregon SPJ Board, the Reporter’s Committee for Freedom of the Press, and was reported by Willamette Week.
-After a motion for an injunction was filed in Marion County Circuit Court in February, the Oregon State Fair replaced its private counsel with a trial counsel with the Oregon Department of Justice, which argued that the issue was “moot” and that the council had promptly rescinded the policy.
+This effort garnered attention from the Greater Oregon SPJ, the Reporter’s Committee for Freedom of the Press, and was reported by Willamette Week.
+After a motion for an injunction was filed in Marion County Circuit Court in February, the Oregon State Fair replaced its private counsel with a trial counsel with the Oregon Department of Justice, which quickly argued that the issue was “moot” and that the council had rescinded the policy.

 More board deliberations in violation of the public meetings law